McCall's: McCall's Magazine

 In 1953, financier Norton Simon began purchasing shares of McCall Corporation, and in 1956, Simon's group of investors was in control of the corporation.

 In 1958, Simon named Arthur B. Langlie as president of the company.
 Otis Wiese, who had been vice president, as well as editor and publisher of McCall's, had expected to be named president.
 When Langlie was named to the position, Wiese and a number of staffers resigned in protest.
 A Business Week article stated "The house of togetherness had come apart at the seams."
 Simon replaced Wiese with Herbert Mayes, who had been editor of Good Housekeeping.

 Mayes did away with the "Togetherness" slant, and came up with a new slogan, "First Magazine For Women."
 He introduced additional color pages, and used more fiction.
 In 1962 Mayes became president and CEO of McCall Corporation.

 From 1962 to 1965, John Mack Carter was editor of McCall's.
-Under his leadership, circulation rose to 8.4 million, making it the third most popular magazine in the United States after Reader's Digest and TV Guide.
+Under his leadership, circulation rose to 8.4 million, making it the most popular magazine in the United States after Reader's Digest.
 In 1965, Carter left to become editor of Ladies' Home Journal.
 A rapid succession of editors followed Carter, including Robert Stein and James Fixx.

 In 1969, Life magazine columnist Shana Alexander was named editor.
 Alexander had no editing experience, and at the time of her appointment stated "I have to educate myself about women's magazines, but I think I know something about women."
 Alexander left in 1971.

 Robert Stein was editor from 1972 to 1986.
 During Stein's tenure, McCalls gained the slogan / subtitle "The Magazine for Suburban Women."
 After Stein left, the quick turnover of editors returned.

 Change in ownership

 Ownership of McCall's began to change nearly as fast as editors came and went.
 Norton Simon sold McCall's to the Pritzker family in 1973.
 Norton Simon kept the McCall pattern business, which continues under different ownership.
 In 1986, McCall's Publishing Company was bought by Time Inc. and Lang Communications.
 In 1989, McCall's was sold to The New York Times Company, and in 1994, German-based Gruner + Jahr announced plans to purchase their magazine business.
-Gruner + Jahr rebranded the magazine as Rosie before selling it to Meredith Corporation in 2003.
+Gruner + Jahr rebranded the magazine as Rosie in 2001 before selling it to Meredith Corporation in 2005.
 Throughout these transitions, the McCall pattern business remained separate and continued under different ownership.